aserra10/PDA-Projects/README.md

 For this project see the following files:
 - The *pda_project.R* file provided by the instructor merged study data of both parent and child into a new dataset containing parent ID as a unique identifier.
 - An exploratory data analysis was conducted in the *Project_1_as.rmd* file.
-See corresponding pdf file for easy viewing.
 - For data privacy purposes, the dataset was not included in the repository.

 ### Project 2: Developing Prediction Models for Tracheostomy in Infants with Severe Bronchopulmonary Dysplasia